 The first step in installing cedar siding is removing any existing old siding, repairing any damaged areas, and installing a weather-resistant barrier.

 Siding installation typically involves three primary methods: board and batten, shingle-style, or clapboard.

 Each method requires different techniques and materials, and a skilled installer will know the appropriate approach for your home’s architecture.

 After the cedar is installed, it needs to be finished with a stain or sealer to protect it from moisture and other elements.

-Compared to other siding options, cedar installation is typically more expensive due to the cost of the material and the skilled labor required for installation.
+Compared to other siding options such as masonite siding, cedar installation is typically more expensive due to the cost of the material and the skilled labor required.

 However, is relatively easy to work with, and the installation process is faster than other materials like brick or stone.

 When installed properly, cedar can last for decades, making it a sound investment for homeowners.